KLszTsu/fDigitsSegtPin/README.md

 # fDigitsSegtPin (STF\_A\_4)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/003cd8dbf698401fb460a531808d1aae)](https://www.codacy.com/app/KuangLei/fDigitsSegtPin?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=KuangLei/fDigitsSegtPin&amp;utm_campaign=Badge_Grade)

-## What is fDigitsSegtPin?
-It is a Arduino library used to drive a basic 4-digit display like 5461.
+fDigitsSegtPin is a Arduino library used to drive a basic 4-digit display like 5461.
 If you are lack of pins, you can try to use 4-digit display with chips like 595.

 ## Installation